 Allergy & Asthma

-The current situation in schools is not better, as asthma and allergy rates are increasingly higher.
-For instance, State officials in Massachusetts, found the prevalence of asthma averaged 9.2% within their school districts, a cause for alarm among public health advocates.
-Among the potential causes cited: poor indoor air quality, (IAQ), mold, water damage and fire damage, dust mites, and other enviromental pollutants as mentioned above.
+The current situation in schools is not better, as student asthma and allergy rates climb increasingly higher.
+For instance, state officials in Massachusetts found the prevalence of asthma within their school districts averaged 9.2%, which was a cause for alarm among public health advocates.
+Among the potential causes cited were: poor indoor air quality (IAQ), mold, water damage and fire damage, dust mites, and other environmental pollutants.

 At TERS, we: